 Grace period is the duration of time that is granted by USCIS to students on valid F1 / J1 visa status before completing 90 days of unemployment in order to take care of certain events, such as commencing a new program, transferring between schools, changing your status, starting a new program after work authorization or departing the United States.
-The Grace Period is authorized for upto 60 days for F1 student and upto 30 days for J1 status.
+The Grace Period is authorized for up to 60 days for F1 students and up to 30 days for J1 status students.
 There is no grace period after 90/120 days of unemployment.
 Not being mindful of these grace periods can result in losing your status.

 F1 Grace Period:

 The F1 visa grace period provides students a 60 day grace period during which they can stay in the United States beyond the completion of their program of study or Optional Practical Training (OPT).